Position Announcements for 2015

 PhD Position in Theoretical High Energy Physics

-A PhD position in theoretical high energy physics will be available with starting date Oct 1st, 2013.
-The position is for three years and is associated to the project "New horizons in particle and condensed matter physics from black holes" directed by Niels Obers, and funded jointly by the Danish Research Council and the Niels Bohr Institute.
+A PhD position in Theoretical High Energy Physics will be available with starting date between Oct 1st, and December 1st, 2014.
+The position is for three years and is associated to a Sapere Aude project entitled "Integrability and Beyond" directed by Charlotte Fløe Kristjansen, and funded jointly by the Danish Council for Independent Research and the Niels Bohr Institute.

-The successful candidate must hold a master degree in theoretical physics and preferably have a good knowledge of gravity, string theory and quantum field theory.
+The successful candidate must hold a master degree in theoretical physics and have a good knowledge of quantum field theory, string theory and gravity.
+Some knowledge of the AdS/CFT correspondence and of integrability will be considered an advantage.

 The PhD student will be member of the Theoretical Particle Physics and Cosmology group.
 PhD students form an integral part of the group, are expected to participate actively in all scientific activities (seminars, journal clubs, workshops etc.) and are also involved in other tasks, such as teaching exercise classes and maintaining our webpage.
 There are many possibilities for further advanced education.
-A number of advanced courses is regularly given (e.g. Advanced Quantum Field Theory, Advanced String Theory, Black Hole Physics, The AdS/CFT correspondence, Quantum Geometry) and further topical PhD courses at the NBI, while there is also support to participate in international PhD schools.
+A number of advanced courses is regularly given (e.g. Advanced Quantum Field Theory, Advanced String Theory, Black Hole Physics, The AdS/CFT correspondence, Quantum Geometry).
+There is also support to participate in international PhD schools.

 Announcements for 2011